-Remove the screws in the infill (DS1150/DS1400 shown in the diagram below).
+Remove the eight screws shown in the diagram below.
 Lift one end of the infill up into the top corner of the firebox and then out towards you, taking care not to scratch the firebox paint and reflective panels.
 Remove the outer burners first by sliding them away from the centre of the fireplace, followed by the centre burner, which slides out to the left.